December 16, 2022 0 Comment

 Gamification

-Being largely millennials, customer service representatives have grown up on a steady diet of mobile and computer-based games and are very familiar with game dynamics such as challenges, levels, points and multiple players.
+Being largely millennials, customer service representatives have grown up on a steady diet of mobile and computer-based games and are very familiar with game dynamics such as challenges, levels, points, and multiple players.

-Hence, gamification with the points-based system, goals, challenges, contests, levels, badges and avatars is one of the best ways to get them involved in the recognition program.
+Hence, gamification with the points-based system, goals, challenges, contests, levels, badges, and avatars is one of the best ways to get them involved in the recognition program.

 Employees should be able to earn points through good performance and also accumulate enough points to get to the next level or get the grand prize.

 digital employee recognition platform can ensure that the entire ‘game’ is completely fair and transparent for all ‘players’.
-Nudges and reminders can help them gravitate towards their targets.
-Leaderboards of top scorers can add the element of competition and excitement.

 Read about Gamification as a means of Enhancing Employee Engagement